MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-setup-infrastructure.md

 ### Resources deployed

-Mesh Cloud Scripting Services are .NET-based apps that run in the Cloud.
+Mesh Cloud Scripting consists of .NET-based apps that run in the Cloud.
 The Mesh Cloud Scripting cloud infrastructure deployed to the customer's Azure Subscription contains the following Azure resources:

 1. **[App Service plan](/azure/app-service/overview-hosting-plans)**: Represents a compute cluster where web apps can run.
 It can also run one or more different web apps.